develprr/metamatic-router/README.md

 onClick = () => redirectTo(someUrlPath);
 ```

-To see a complete example of using the Metamatic routing feature in action, please check out [The Metamatic Router Demo](https://github.com/develprr/metamatic-router-demo) on GitHub.
+To see a complete example of using routing feature in action, please check out [The Router Demo](https://github.com/develprr/metamatic-router-demo) on GitHub.

 *[<- Back to contents](#contents)*